-Forget about treat training, our foolproof dog training without treats method will help you develop a healthy relationship with your dog.
-We’ll teach you how to effectively train your dog to sit, stay, lay down, leave it and come without the use of a single bribe.
+Looking for an alternative to treat training?
+Our foolproof dog training without treats method will help you develop another way to foster a healthy relationship with your dog.
+We’ll teach you how to effectively train your dog to sit, stay, lay down, leave it and come without the use of a single snack.

 I tried to treat train my dog, Sally, when I first adopted her.
 I had always been told positive reinforcement is the way to train, which made me think treat training was my only option, but I was misinformed.

 Some things worked with treat training and other things didn’t.
 For example, putting treats in her house (kennel) to convince her to go in so I could leave the house momentarily worked.
 However, using treats to keep her from barking at other dogs, fixating on squirrels or lunging at vehicles did not work no matter how proactive I was.

 Sally is very food driven, but if there are outside forces (dogs, squirrels, bunnies, etc.), she’s going to be more interested in them than food.
 So we had to find a different way to obtain her attention without relying solely on treats.
 This caused us to seek a professional trainer’s help, and thus we were introduced to training without treats, which was extremely successful for us.

 While I do believe in positive reinforcement training, I believe that reinforcement can come in the form of positive words and gestures towards my dog as much as dishing out treats.
 Trust me, Sally still gets plenty of treats, but when we’re focusing on training, I give her confirmation by giving her affection and saying “good girl.”

 I also realize that every dog is different and while my Sally didn’t respond the best with treat training, other dogs may have other needs.
 If you’re looking to try training without treats, I’ve got some firsthand tips for you.